wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Upgrade Notice ==

+= 1.1.2 =
+Upgrade now for Infinite Scroll bug fix, plus support for a3 Lazy Load and full compatibility with WooCommerce 2.2.10 and WordPress 4.1

 = 1.1.1 =
 Upgrade now for full 1 Sass bug fix and full compatibility with WooCommerce Version 2.2.2 and WordPress 4.0